michelleyucollins/TardyTerminatorCommittee/subway_analysis/README.md

 LSTM model implemented to see if sequential patterns could be found within subway delays and the delay location.
 No successful results retrieved due to bias in data distribution/

 ## ./models/XGBoost.ipynb
-XGBoost model implemented to classify the delay and non-delay instances of subway data
+XGBoost model implemented to classify the delay and non-delay instances of subway data.